ColinRCasto/Grappler/README.md

 ## Unarmored Defense

-While you are not wearing any armor or wielding a shield, your Armor Class equals 10 + your Dexterity modifier + your Constitution modifier.
+While you are not wearing any armor or wielding a shield, your Armor Class equals 8 + your proficiency bonus + your Constitution modifier.

 ## Bare Handed